-The purse seine and longline observer programmes in the fisheries in which SBT are taken in Australia satisfied the intended levels of effort coverage with observations having been made of 11% of sets, but fell short in catch coverage.
+The purse seine and longline observer programmes in the fisheries in which SBT are taken in Australia satisfied the intended levels of effort coverage.
+Fourteen purse seine sets, representing 9.5% of the total sets in which fish were taken during 2005-06 were observed.
+Six percent of tows and 10.2% of the estimated tonnage was also observed.
 Reports, observations and data collected by the Australian and overseas observers did not reveal significant differences between the activities or results of the two.
-However, the American observer did report that he did not collect some wildlife abundance data due to his lack of knowledge of some of the observer requirements, and he experienced some communication and decision-making difficulties that he considered were the result of his inexperience in the fishery.
+Observer coverage of longline effort in the ETBF was 37.5% and 9% of hooks set in the SWTBF were observed.